Follow This Old House online:

 Good for: Homeowners who want a consistent perimeter of repellents around their garden beds or other plants.

-What Are People Saying About the Predator Guard Repellent Plants Pouches?
+What People Are Saying About The Predator Guard Repellent Plants Pouches

 We found that customers who gave this product a positive review liked that it worked on a variety of plants and that it was also effective at keeping out squirrels.
 Others liked how easily they tied around trees.
 However, some said it didn’t last as long as anticipated, and others said it required several pouches to be hung in the same area to see the desired effect.

 Since repellents come in many forms, it’s not easy to determine which one will work for your deer problem.
-Before determining which deer repellent is best for your personal needs, you should take time to consider factors such as whether you prefrer mechanical, electronic, taste-based, or scent-based repellents.
+Before determining which deer repellent is best for your personal needs, you should take time to consider factors such as whether you prefer mechanical, electronic, taste-based, or scent-based repellents.
 This will largely depend on your budget and how much damage deer are doing to your plants.

 Read the buying guide below for more information on selecting the best deer repellent for your home.